seankmartin/three-js-journey/README.md

 - Find textures at Poliigon, 3D Textures, Arroway Textures, and Texture Haven.
 - Create your own textures using Blender, Substance Painter, Quixel Mixer, Substance Designer, or Photoshop.
 - Find or create Matcaps at [Nidorx's GitHub](https://github.com/nidorx/matcaps), [Matcap Studio](https://kchapelier.com/matcap-studio/), or with Blender.

+## Finding Models

+- Find models at Sketchfab, TurboSquid, CGTrader, and Free3D.
+- For pmdrs specific models, use https://market.pmnd.rs/, details at https://github.com/pmndrs/market.
+- Sample gltf models can be found at https://threejs.org/examples/#webgl_loader_gltf or https://github.com/KhronosGroup/glTF-Sample-Models.
+- Kenny has a number of free models at https://kenney.nl/assets?q=3d.
+These are usually low poly models.

 ## Hosting